daattali/beautiful-jekyll/jasp-resources.md

 - Assessing parametric assumptions
 - Conducting paired samples T-Tests
 - Conducting independent samples T-Tests
-- Correlating two variables
+- Calculating the correlation between two variables

 Feel free to use it yourself or in your teaching.
-If you have any feedback (positive or negative) feel free to comment below or contact me directly.
+If you have any feedback (positive or negative) feel free to contact me.